mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 // zio-kafka library code
 sealed trait OffsetBatch {
-  def offsets: Map[TopicPartition, Long]

-  def commit: Task[Unit]

-  def merge(offset: Offset): OffsetBatch

-  def merge(offsets: OffsetBatch): OffsetBatch
+  def offsets: Map[TopicPartition, Long] def commit: Task[Unit] def merge(offset: Offset): OffsetBatch def merge(offsets: OffsetBatch): OffsetBatch
 }
 ```

 In addition to the information we've just described, the `OffsetBtach` type also contains the function that creates the effect to commits the offset to the broker, i.e. `def commit: Task[Unit]`.

 Great.
 Now we know for every chunk which is the offset to commit.
 How can we do that?
-There are many ways of doing this, among which we can use a `ZSink` function.
-As in many other streaming libraries, sinks represent the consuming function of a stream.
-After the execution of a sink, the values of the stream are not available to further processing.
+There are many ways of doing this, among which we can use a `ZSink` function. **As in many other streaming libraries, sinks represent the consuming function of a stream.
+After the execution of a sink, the values of the stream are not available to further processing**.

 The `ZSink` type has many built-in operations, and we are going to use one of the easier, the `foreach` function, which applies an effectful function to all the values emitted by the sink.